 - 2.1 The NAV market was established to enable developers and large business customers to choose their water and sewerage undertaker for a specific geographic area, typically one which has never previously been served by an incumbent. - 2.2 We set bulk supply for NAV charges to cover the bulk supply or discharge agreements between incumbents and new appointees, using a wholesale minus approach.
-We review and publish bulk charges for new appointees at least annually, in line with the expectations set out in Ofwat's January 2021 revised guidance on bulk charges for new appointees3. - 2.3 For our 2023-24 charges we have: - retained a wholesale minus approach to setting the tariff; - moved to a more bottom-up calculation of avoided costs; and - included provision for adjustments to the bulk supply tariff due to innovative solutions and other services offered.
+We review and publish bulk charges for new appointees at least annually, in line with the expectations set out in Ofwat's January 2021 revised guidance on bulk charges for new appointees3. - 2.3 For our 2024-25 charges we have: - retained a wholesale minus approach to setting the tariff; - retained a more bottom-up calculation of avoided costs; and - increased the number of years of data we base our charges on